jdrdza/JDRA_Bootcamp/README.md

 ```
 mongod.exe
 ```
-it will open a new terminal and this terminal shouldn't be closed
+it will open a new terminal and this terminal should not be closed
 </ol>
     <h3>2.2- Instructions for Linux OS</h3>
     <ol>